 A share in a business on the other hand is an investible asset.
 So is a bond issued by that business.
 The home you own is an asset.
 They all directly or indirectly produce cash flows or have the prospect of producing cash flows.

 And what determines an asset’s price?
 Take that share in a business that trades on a stock exchange for example.
-Millions of market participants at any given point in time are crunching their own numbers and their collective opinions about that business’s value gets reflected in its stock price we see quoted on that exchange.
+Millions of market participants at any given time are crunching their own numbers and their collective opinions about that business’s value gets reflected in its stock price we see quoted on that exchange.

-In the long run though, the price of that asset and its value will converge.
+The quoted price is mostly right but not always.
+That is knowable only in hindsight.
+In the long run though, the price and the value of that asset will converge.
 And we invest with that in mind.

-Talk about valuing an asset, the basic building blocks are the same – be it a stock or a bond or real estate.
+Talk about valuing an asset, the basic building blocks are the same, be it a stock or a bond or real estate.

 We first estimate an asset’s future cash flows.
 And since we hate waiting for those cash flows to hit our bank or brokerage accounts, we value them less the longer we have to wait.